chijie1998/ICM42688-ArduinoLibrary/Example/readme.txt

     void get_MGDPSdata(ICM42688_axis_f *acc_axis,ICM42688_axis_f *gyro_axis );

 4. Declare ICM42688_axis_t(16bits) or ICM42688_axis_f(converted to g or dps) structure to store accel or gyro data.

+5. Call the functions by passing the arguments.

-5. Refer librarytest.ino for examples on how to use the library.
+6. Refer librarytest.ino for examples on how to use the library.

 Kalman Filter

 1. Declare Kalman Filter class, KalmanFilter
-2. 3.
-Define and modify Kalman FIlter variables.Declare Teensy hardware timer interrupt class, IntervalTimer myTimer;
+2. Define and modify Kalman FIlter variables.
+3. Declare Teensy hardware timer interrupt class, IntervalTimer myTimer;
 4. Pass raw imu 3 axis gyro and accel data into Angletest() along with Kalman variables.
 5. Print Angle and angle in Kalman class.
 Angle is expected tilted angle based on accel while angle is tilted angle estimated by Kalman filter.
 6. Refer to IMUandKalmanfilter.ino for examples.